studoverse/campus-qr/README.md

+> [!WARNING]
+> **This project is no longer actively maintained.**

+## Evolved into Digital Attendance List

+Campus QR started as a COVID-19 contact-tracing tool and grew into something larger than we originally anticipated, a full attendance and access management system for universities.
+Rather than maintain a standalone open source project, we have incorporated and significantly extended this functionality into **[Digital Attendance List (DAL)](https://studo.com)**, part of a platform for higher education.

+If you are evaluating this repository for an attendance or access management use case, we recommend looking at DAL instead.
+You can find more information and access a demo at **[demo.studoflow.com](https://demo.studoflow.com/)**.

+For self-hosting Campus QR specifically: the code remains available as-is.
+No further updates, security patches, or support are provided.

 # Campus QR
 Due to the current situation around the COVID-19 pandemic, Studo developed an open source system for contact tracing at universities.
 When entering a lecture hall or seminar room, students and teachers can scan a QR code attached to the door or in the entrance area.